S-furi/lsp-presentation/content/home/sec-1.md

 * IDE or simpler editor.
 * autocompletion, goto definition, or documentation on hover
 * server can be reused

+WHAT EXACTLY SERVER GIVE US
+SERVER SAVES FILES ON ITS SIDE
+(IF THE LANGUAGE IS EXPOSED BY LSP ITSELF?)
 {{< /note >}}

 ---